Hirochen458/CPA2/README.md

 Brandeis University: COSI 103A - Fundamentals of Software Engineering

  This repository was created for class projects/assignments.
 It will primarily house the file contents of the CPA02 assignment, which contains a dataset of Brandeis course selections, professors, and etc.
- This repository was created for class projects/assignments.
-It will primarily house the file contents of the CPA02 assignment, which contains a dataset of Brandeis course selections, professors, and etc.

  Hiro Chen